MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 ### Roles and teams
 Apart from ownership, the other components of determining access to data in Dataverse are the user's Dataverse role(s) and the teams they belong to.

-#### Dataverse roles
+#### Dataverse security roles
-To have access to any data from Customer Insights, the user needs to have the *Customer Insights Data Reader* role in Dataverse.
+To have access to any data from Customer Insights, the user needs to have the *Customer Insights Data Reader* security role in Dataverse.
 This role is assigned automatically to users that has any Customer Insights role as detailed below.

 Click here for more information on Dataverse roles.